nkovalchik/Module5_SortedStack/README.md

 ## Usage

 1. The program prompts the user to enter a space-separated list of integers.
-2. After pressing **Enter**, the program sorts the integers and displays them.
+2. After pressing **Enter** the program sorts the integers and displays them.

 ### Example Input/Output